SuYeonJang1/ageing-migrants/README.md

 In this paper, we use data from the Survey of Health, Ageing and Retirement in Europe (SHARE) and employ fixed-effects regression models to account for the unobserved heterogeneity related to individual characteristics, including migration background.

-The provided code also includes supplementary analyses on:
+The provided code also includes supplementary analyses on the following:

-	(1) random-effects models;
+	(1) random-effects models
- 	(2) stratified analysis by age at migration;
+ 	(2) stratified analysis by age at migration
-  	(3) models including health behaviour characteristics;
+  	(3) models including health behaviour characteristics (4) models using the redefined outcome measure where we combine cardiovascular diseases and diabetes into one condition
-   	(4) models using the redefined outcome measure where we combine cardiovascular diseases and diabetes into one condition;
+    	(5) analysis including the missing observations
-    	(5) analysis including the missing observations; AND (6) analysis including the inverse probability weights to check for the attrition bias.
+	(6) analysis including the inverse probability weights to check for the attrition bias.

 You can access the SHARE data from their website (https://share-eric.eu/data/).